kubernetes-sigs/alibaba-cloud-csi-driver/docs/disk-resizer.md

 ### 1. Requirements
 Kubernetes cluster, api-server, kubelet configuration, please refer to [disk-plugin](./README-disk.md)

+The resizer runner is working with CSI Plugin, so you should deploy the base plugin first.
+Please refer to [disk-plugin](./README-disk.md)

+The API Authority:

+The process of expand disk need to call aliyun ecs api, and your AK should have the ability to do it.

+If you use STS in the csi plugin, the RAM should have the Authority of ResizeDisk.

 ### 2. Deploy Resizer Runner

+You can use below command to deploy csi resizer.

 ```
 # kubectl create -f ./deploy/disk/resizer/csi-resizer.yaml